Localization strategy - How to build with examples

 Localization has clearly become a competitive advantage.
 If your business wants to enter and thrive in new markets in this global economy, you must localize your experience for people all around the world.

-On the following lines, we show you popular brands which have their own successful strategy for localization:
+Here you find more popular brands which have implemented their own successful strategy for localization:

 1) World Wide Fund For Nature (WWF)